-The Festival Chorus gathers Old North’s Senior Choir together with enthusiastic singers – amateur to professional – from many neighboring communities in Marblehead.
-Each season, the Festival Chorus welcomes new voices while maintaining a devoted ensemble from previous years; this season’s Chorus totals over one hundred participants.
+The Festival Chorus gathers Old North’s Senior Choir together with enthusiastic singers—amateur to professional—from many neighboring communities in Marblehead.
+Each season, the Festival Chorus welcomes new voices while maintaining a devoted ensemble from previous years; this season’s Chorus totals seventy participants.
 Encouraged by a love for music and a reputation as the North Shore’s most spirited and talented volunteer choirs, the Festival Chorus & Orchestra has been lauded for its outstanding performances of major choral works each year.

-Tickets for Festival Chorus performances are priced at $30 and may be purchased in advance at the following Marblehead business locations: Arnould Gallery, The Spirit of ’76 Bookstore, and Crosby’s Marketplace; tickets may also be purchased on line HERE.
+Tickets for Festival Chorus performances are priced at $30 and may be purchased in advance at the following Marblehead business locations: Arnould Gallery and Crosby’s Marketplace; tickets may also be purchased on line HERE.

-To reserve tickets in advance by telephone, or for additional information, please call (781) 631-4832 or the Old North Church office (781) 631-1244; information is also available on the Old North Festival Chorus website: WWW.FESTIVALCHORUS.COM
+To reserve tickets in advance by telephone, or for additional information, please call 781-608-2782.

 Old North Church is accessible for the physically impaired.